Immunotherapy in MSI/dMMR Tumors in Perioperative Setting. (IMHOTEP)

 TREATMENT PLAN:

 Pre-operative pembrolizumab will be administered intravenously (IV) over 30 minutes at the dose of 400 mg according to recent summary of product characteristics (SPC).
-A single dose will be administered 6 weeks before the planned surgery, as close as possible to inclusion, and whenever possible during standard visit (surgery, anesthesia or other).
+Until four doses will be administered 6 weeks before the planned surgery, as close as possible to inclusion, and whenever possible during standard visit (surgery, anesthesia or other).

-Surgery will be performed during the 6th week after pembrolizumab injection, as per standard practices.
+Surgery will be performed during the 6th week after the last pembrolizumab injection, as per standard practices.

 STATISTICAL ANALYSIS:

-Sample size was thus evaluated by analogy with an A'Hern's single stage phase II design with P0=25%, P1=50% and 85% power, leading to the inclusion of a maximum of 30 patients by cohort.
+Sample size was thus evaluated by analogy with an A'Hern's single stage phase II design with P0=25%, P1=50% and 85% power.

 A sequential Bayesian design will be used to allow continuous monitoring of the primary endpoint and update knowledge gradually.